akehrer/akehrer.github.io/_posts/2015-01-14-getting-started-with-nim-pt2.markdown

 All in all I like what I've seen so far with Nim.
 I feel it was easy to pick up and get started.
 The documentation is adequate but not complete, which is not surprising for a young language.
 So far I've used it more like a complied Python and haven't gotten too deep into its unique features.
 It will be interesting to see if it can be used to create Python modules, maybe by interfacing through [cython](http://cython.org/).
 But that's for another time.

+You can find the code for my `nim-statistics` module [here](https://github.com/akehrer/nim-statistics).

 ### Reference
 [Part 1][part-1]